kavyakrish123/CommuteDropNew/README.md

-# CommuteDrop
+# Pikkrr

-**CommuteDrop** is a peer-to-peer "deliver on the way" mobile and web application.
-Senders create delivery requests, and commuters (regular users traveling anyway) can see open requests near them and accept one.
+**Pikkrr** is a peer-to-peer delivery platform that transforms your daily commute into passive income.
+The platform connects commuters (MRT, BUS, walkers, or joggers) with package senders for eco-friendly, cost-effective deliveries along existing routes.
+Senders create delivery requests, and commuters can see open requests near them and accept one.
 The app uses OTP-based confirmation at pickup and drop points.

 > Auto-deployment test